 How do you feel when someone disagrees with you?
 How does that shape your words and actions?
 Is there anything you’d like to change about your relationship with disagreement?

 In this post, I’m primarily focusing on disagreements with someone we want to be in relationship with.
 I’m not telling you to engage with everyone who disagrees with you, to stay in relationships that don’t feel right to you, or to tolerate disrespectful treatment.
 Please take care of yourself.
-Instead, the point is that we don’t have to let disagreements get in the way of relationships if we don’t want to.
-Disagreement doesn’t inherently mean there’s something wrong.
+Instead, the point is that disagreement doesn’t mean relationship is impossible and conflict isn’t something to avoid at all costs.

 I’m also not trying to tell you how you should feel in the face of disagreement.
 How you feel is how you feel.
 I still often feel very nervous in the midst of disagreement.
 The important thing is to be aware of how you engage with disagreement.
 You do not have to diminish yourself to fit others' opinions.